Leverkusen's trophy ambitions alive after comeback win over Frankfurt | DW | 12.01.2021

 But a character-building comeback saw them ride their luck before turning the game on its head with a dominant second-half display.

-Four unanswered goals pegged their opponents back and the quest to end a painful 28-year trophy drought remains on track.
+Four unanswered goals pegged their opponents back and the club's ambitions to end a painful 28-year wait for silverware is back on track.

 "After that we found our way into the game a bit better and you could see the difference in the second half."